apache/lucene/dev-docs/github-issues-howto.md

 - `Documentation` is associated with `type:documentation` label

 Issue templates are written in YAML format and committed in `.github/ISSUE_TEMPLATE`.
 See [GitHub documentation](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/syntax-for-issue-forms) for details.

+## Should I raise an Issue when I already have a working patch?

+It's up to you.

+From a broader viewpoint, there are no differences between issues and pull requests.
+You can associate both issues and PRs with Milestones/Labels and mention both issues and PRs in the CHANGES in the very same manner.
+Sometimes a pull request would be sufficient, and sometimes you may want to open an issue and PRs on it, depending on the context.